ankur-gupta/ankur-gupta.github.io/_posts/2014-09-21-try-out-the-fish-shell.md

 categories: fish shell bash
 ---

 [Fish](http://fishshell.com/) is a new shell which makes using the command line much easier.
-To be fair, if you've already got a very heavily configured traditional shell (like _bash_) then you probably have some sort of replacement for many of the features of fish.
-What makes fish different than bash is that you get those features out of the box (for the most part).
+If you've already got a very heavily configured traditional shell (like _bash_) then you probably have replacements for many features of fish.
+With fish, you get these features out of the box (for the most part).

-There are many excellent posts and documentation about installing, setting up and using the fish shell on the web.
+There are many excellent posts and documentation on the web about installing, setting up and using the fish shell.
 On this page, my aim is to give you a quick overview of the most important features of fish so that you can make up your mind.
-I also provide the links to the most useful posts which might save you some time.
+I have also provided links to the most useful posts which might save you some time.

 ### Features of fish

 1.  **fish is not bash**

     Before we even begin, let's note that fish and bash are different, just like _csh_ and bash are different.
-    Many commands and constructs in fish work the same way as bash and there are a few that don't.
-For example, these are the ways you add your personal `bin` to path in bash and fish
+    Many commands and constructs in fish work the same way as bash but there some commands that don't work the same way.
+One such example is setting the value of a variable.
+These are the ways you can add your personal `bin` folder to path in bash and fish, respectively

     ```bash
     # bash